 Closing the Gender Pay Gap

-Women are offered lower salaries, and this isn’t just in the tech industry.
-A study into the UK gender pay gap found men are 18% higher paid than women.
-However, when it comes to high tech fields, the figure rises with men earning 25% more than their female counterparts.
+Women are offered lower salaries, which isn’t just in the tech industry.
+A UK gender pay gap study found men are 18% higher paid than women.
+However, when it comes to high-tech fields, the figure rises, with men earning 25% more than their female counterparts.
 As women enter the field and move up in leadership roles, they can be instrumental in creating a more transparent environment.